 Wash towels in hot water

 Don’t be shy about the heat when you’re washing towels.
 In order to kill germs in the towels, washer heats should be higher.
 Be careful though—always check tags before washing.
-Check out these laundry mistakes you don’t know you’re making.
+Follow this helpful guide to make sure you know how to do laundry the right way.

 Don’t wash towels too often